-Postwatch is the independent consumer watchdog for postal services in the United Kingdom.
-Postwatch monitors Royal Mail's performance and advises the Postcomm regulator on action to take if Royal Mail violates the terms of its license or fails to meet the performance targets set for it by the regulator.
+Consumer Focus claims to "champion" consumers' interest; it absorbed the old Postwatch, an independent consumer watchdog for postal services in the United Kingdom, in 2008.
+The group has a statutory responsibility to monitor Royal Mail's performance and advises the regulator on action to take if Royal Mail violates the terms of its license or fails to meet the performance targets set for it by the regulator.

-Postwatch is also active on local or more parochial issues, such as the closing of post offices, local delivery problems, and product trials in certain areas.
-Consumers can employ Postwatch's services in pursuing their own complaints about mail service.
+Consumer Focus is also active on local or more parochial issues, such as the closing of post offices, local delivery problems, and product trials in certain areas.
+Consumers can employ Consumer Focus's services in pursuing their own complaints about mail service.

-Royal Mail provides the United Kingdom's "universal postal service," which includes the flat-rate stamp and the obligation to deliver to every UK address, 6 days per week.
+Royal Mail provides the United Kingdom's "universal postal service," which includes the flat-rate stamp and the obligation to deliver letters to every UK address, 6 days per week.
+It must deliver parcels 5 days per week.
 Its competitors need not fulfill a universal service obligation.